 How does React Native work?

-We will now look at a practical example of how React Native applications are developed and will deploy on iOS and Android.
+Below is a practical example of how React Native applications are developed and deployed on iOS and Android.

 Setting up the Development Environment